PrashamTrivedi/AWS_C002_Notes/vpc.md

     - E.g. Splitting the range of ips of /16 to 4 networks of /18 is called subnetting.

 - Private Addresses can communicate with internate using NAT (Network Address Translation)
+- When something (Like EC2 instance) has public IPV4, that entity does not "have" a public IPV4.
+An entry of that entity's private IPV4 is mapped in Internet Gateway with a public IPV4 address.